yarbshk/vue-formly-buefy/docs/home.md

       ...
       wrapper: {
         controls: [
+          {
-          // Configuration of the plain control should be here ]
+            // Configuration of the control should be here },
+          {
+            // Add several controls if you need
+          }
+        ]
       }
     }